 Content marketing has become a key part of many businesses.
-Whether it’s done through blog posts, social media or ebooks, companies have found that by producing timely and useful content, they can better engage with their current and potential customers.
+Whether it’s done through podcasting, blog posts, social media or ebooks, companies have found that by producing timely and useful content, they can better engage with their current and potential customers.
 But, as with any business activity, content marketing has it’s own legal issues.
 Let’s break down a few key content marketing legal issues that you will want to avoid in your own efforts.

 Five Key Content Marketing Legal Issues